dPaliura/Control_theory_labs/README.md

 ## EN

-This repo created for holding laboratory works for subject "Control Theory", which where accomplished by *Daniel Paliura* - student of KM-73 group (2017-2021 study years) of NTUU "Igor Sikorsky KPI".
+This repo created for holding laboratory works for subject "Control Theory", which were accomplished by **Daniel Paliura** - student of KM-73 group (2017-2021 study years) of NTUU "Igor Sikorsky KPI".

 Contents: